open-mmlab/mmdetection3d/docs/datasets/scannet_det.md

 ```

 - `GlobalAlignment`: The previous point cloud would be axis-aligned using the axis-aligned matrix.
-- `PointSegClassMapping`: Only the valid category id will be mapped to train class label id like [0, 18).
+- `PointSegClassMapping`: Only the valid category ids will be mapped to class label ids like [0, 18) during training.
 - Data augmentation:
-    - `IndoorPointSample`: downsample input point cloud.
+    - `IndoorPointSample`: downsample the input point cloud.
-    - `RandomFlip3D`: randomly flip input point cloud horizontally or vertically.
+    - `RandomFlip3D`: randomly flip the input point cloud horizontally or vertically.
-    - `GlobalRotScaleTrans`: rotate input point cloud, usually in the range of [-5, 5] (degrees) for ScanNet.
+    - `GlobalRotScaleTrans`: rotate the input point cloud, usually in the range of [-5, 5] (degrees) for ScanNet.

 ## Metrics

 Typically mean Average Precision (mAP) is used for evaluation on ScanNet, e.g. `mAP@0.25` and `mAP@0.5`.
-In detail, a generic functions to compute precision and recall for 3D object detection for multiple classes is called, please refer to [indoor_eval](https://github.com/open-mmlab/mmdetection3d/blob/master/mmdet3D/core/evaluation/indoor_eval.py).
+In detail, a generic function to compute precision and recall for 3D object detection for multiple classes is called, please refer to [indoor_eval](https://github.com/open-mmlab/mmdetection3d/blob/master/mmdet3D/core/evaluation/indoor_eval.py).

 As introduced in section `Export ScanNet data`, all ground truth 3D bounding box are axis-aligned, i.e. the yaw is zero.
 So the yaw target of network predicted 3D bounding box is also zero and axis-aligned 3D non-maximum suppression (NMS) is adopted during post-processing without reagrd to rotation.